-Nicholas Lees’ works are about perception and interaction.
-In his own words, the artist is “fascinated by the transient and ephemeral nature of physical presence and how interactions between light, space, body and time condition our perception.”
+Nicholas Lees’ work explores perception and interaction.
+In his own words, he is “fascinated by the transient and ephemeral nature of physical presence and how interactions between light, space, body and time condition our perception.”

-The artist works with Parian, a porcelain clay developed in Stoke on Trent in the 19th Century.
-At first glance his vessels appear perfect, as if machine made.
-In fact, every work begins its life as clay on the wheel.
+The artist works with Parian, a porcelain clay developed in Stoke-on-Trent in the 19th Century.
+At first glance his vessels appear perfect, as if machine-made; in fact, every work begins its life as clay on the wheel.
 Vessels are thrown and lathe-turned to perfection by hand, a painstaking process that requires great patience and skill.
-During this process the signs of the hand-made almost vanish, and only the careful observer will note that they are there, albeit subtle.
+During this stage the signs of the hand-made almost vanish, and only the careful observer will note that they are still there, albeit subtle.
 The resulting work is calm, disciplined and displays a strong architectural quality.

 He works from a studio in Selborne, Hampshire.